AnderGray/BivariateCopulas.jl/README.md

 with W and M being bounds on all 2-copulas: W ≤ C ≤ M

 Copulas are mainly used in dependence modelling, and can be used to construct any continous multivariate distribution function (df) given their univariate marginals.
-Most probabilistic dependence problems can be reduced to copulas.
 This is enabled by a theorem from Sklar:

 <img src="https://imgur.com/5D1QOif.png" data-canonical-src="https://imgur.com/5D1QOif.png" width="700" />